✨ Enhanced Interactive

 Learning Point: DKA progression: 1) PRIMARY: High anion gap metabolic acidosis from ketoacid production (β-hydroxybutyrate, acetoacetate), 2) SECONDARY: Respiratory alkalosis as compensation (Kussmaul breathing), 3) TERTIARY: Non-anion gap metabolic acidosis may develop from urinary ketoacid losses and volume depletion.

-📚 Reference: Metabolic Acidosis Fundamentals
+📚 Reference: Metabolic Acidosis & Mixed Disorders

 2